Naming customs of Hispanic America: Modern day

 Children who are not recognized by their father or to be raised separately have been legally treated in two ways, changing from time to time according to the civil registration norms.
 One way is to be registered with only a first surname that is the mother's surname.
-The second way is to have the mother's surname as first surname and second surname.

-Another case is to only register the father's surname and not giving reference to the mother, in accordance with US naming customs.
-This can be done to avoid legal and clerical complications in the future.

 Argentina

 Generally speaking, Argentine family names usually consist of a single, paternal surname.
-However, due to the large number of people of Spanish descent, many Argentines still use the surnames of both parents.
+However, due to the large number of people of Spanish descent, with identical surnames, many Argentines still use the surnames of both parents.